For non-medical caregiver services,

 What eye problems can diabetes cause?

-Over time, high blood sugar may damage the blood vessels and lenses in your eyes.
+Over time, high blood glucose may damage the blood vessels and lenses in your eyes.
 This can lead to serious diabetic eye problems which can harm your vision and sometimes cause blindness.
-Some common diabetes eye problems include:
+Some common diabetic eye problems include:

 • Diabetic retinopathy, which is the leading cause of blindness in American adults.
 It affects blood vessels in the retina (the light-sensitive layer of tissue in the back of your eye).
 The blood vessels may swell and leak fluid into your eye.
 If it's not treated, it can cause serious problems such as vision loss and retinal detachment, where the retina is pulled away from its normal position at the back of your eye.

-• Diabetic macular edema (DME), which happens when blood vessels in the retina leak fluid into the macula (a part of the retina needed for sharp, central vision).
+• Diabetic macular edema (DME), which happens when blood vessels in the retina leak fluid into the macula (the part of the retina needed for sharp, central vision).
 This usually develops in people who already have other signs of diabetic retinopathy.

 • Glaucoma, a group of eye diseases that can damage the optic nerve (the bundle of nerves that connects the eye to the brain).
 Glaucoma from diabetes happens when the blood vessels in the front of your eye are damaged, and new blood vessels grow near the iris (the colored part of your eye).
 The blood vessels block the space where fluid drains from your eye.
 This causes fluid to build up and pressure to increase inside your eye.